 Distance: 24 km (15 miles)

-Highlights: The views of Glencoe after the first climb, the way the sun hit an old farmhouse while I was walking through a valley, and how Ben Nevis peeked out from behind the clouds for about 20 seconds, revealing just how massive it is.
+Highlights: The amazing views of Glencoe after the first climb, the way the sun hit an old farmhouse while I was walking through a valley.
+And how Ben Nevis peeked out from behind the clouds for about 20 seconds, revealing just how massive it is.